acrlabs/www/acrl/posts/2026-02-23-boy-ami-glad-to-see-you.md

 I did say that!
 We have two versions of our AMI.
 The first is the SimKube AMI with everything needed to run SimKube including a running kind cluster and management tools.
 This is our free-to-use simulation environment.
-All the user needs to do is launch it in AWS EC2 and get right to running simulations--though you will need a trace from the cluster you are simulating.
+All the user needs to do is launch it in AWS EC2 and get right to running simulations---though you will need a trace from the cluster you are simulating.

 The second AMI is our SimKube GitHub Action Runner. it includes everything in the SimKube AMI but also has some extra